 The Remuneration Committee meets three times a year.

-The committee consists of four independent non-executive directors and one executive director.
+The committee consists of three independent non-executive directors and one executive director.
 Meetings are also attended by the company secretary, directors’ of human resources and merchandise and senior managers responsible for socio-economic development and sustainability

 The Social, Ethics and Transformation Committee meets twice a year.